-Deepak Gupta presented oral argument in New York on October 18, 2017.
-The case is now headed towards an appeal in the U.S. Court of Appeals for the Second Circuit in New York is set for October 30, 2018.
+Deepak Gupta presented oral argument in the district court in New York on October 18, 2017.
+Oral argument in the U.S. Court of Appeals for the Second Circuit in New York is set for October 30, 2018.
 The Second Circuit ruled in our favor on September 13, 2019, allowing the suit to go forward.
 On August 17, 2020, the Second Circuit denied the President’s petition for rehearing en banc.

 District of Columbia and Maryland v.
 Trump (U.S. District Court of the District of Maryland):

 Gupta Wessler PLLC is also representing the District of Columbia and the State of Maryland in parallel litigation filed in the U.S. District Court for the District of Maryland by D.C.
 Attorney General Karl Racine and Maryland Attorney General Brian Frosh.
-This lawsuit was filed in June 2017.
 The government’s motion to dismiss was filed on September 27, 2017, and our opposition to the motion was filed on November 7, 2017.
 The district court issued two decisions denying the government’s motion to dismiss: one finding Article III standing the other finding that the plaintiffs have stated a claim on the merits.
 The government sought an interlocutory appeal to the Fourth Circuit, which was granted by a three-judge panel.

 Blumenthal, et al. v.
 Trump (U.S. District Court for the District of Columbia and U.S. Court of Appeals for the D.C.
 Circuit):